kernfel/inhibitory-constraints-criticality/README.md

     1. This runs through all combinations of p_inh and r_inh as defined in the parameter files in `params/`.
 Note that each parameter file itself defines 10 networks to be run in parallel (`N_nets=10`), generated with a consistent random seed for structure (`rng=0`).
     2. To recreate the published results exactly (minus possible floating point inaccuracies etc.), call `grid_run.sh` (and subsequent scripts) with runseeds 0, 100, 200, 300, and 400 in five separate calls.
     3. Every run of a single parameter setting generates ~1.3G of raw data; i.e., invoking `grid-run.sh` once requires on the order of ~35G of disk space.
+    4. Caution: There is no overwrite protection.
+If you are not careful with the naming scheme, the contents of existing subdirectories in `results/` may be overwritten.

 4. Run analysis scripts to munge the raw data into manageable size, again using the runseed as an integer argument: